Martchus/syncthingtray/README.md

 configuration and data before trying it.
 No builds are provided at this point so you have to [build it from sources](https://github.com/Martchus/cpp-utilities/blob/master/README.md#remarks-about-building-for-android).

 If you're starting from scratch you can simply install and start the app.
-At this point you will have to manually configure that you want to run Syncthing itself.
-Then you can add devices and folders as usual.
-If you have already another Syncthing app installed, read the next sections for testing/migrating.
+You need to give the app *notification permission* via the app settings of Android.
+At this point you will have to manually configure that you want to *run Syncthing* itself in the settings within the app.
+Once Syncthing is running you can add devices and folders as usual.
+The official Syncthing documentation applies.
+There are also many help texts provided within the app itself.
+A few additional remarks:

+* You can select device IDs of nearby devices from the combo box when adding a new device.
+So there's usually no need to copy & paste device IDs.
+If you nevertheless need to scan a QR-code I recommended to simply use your camera app to scan and copy the QR-code information and paste it into the Syncthing Tray app.
+So far there is no in-app QR-code scanning.
+* You can leave the device name empty to use the name the device advertises.
+The device name can also be changed later (in contrast to IDs).
+* If you have already another Syncthing app installed or you have an existing configuration from another device, read the next sections for testing/migrating.

 ### Testing the app without migrating
 To only test the app without migrating your setup you can follow the steps of this section.
 Note